yatheeshraju/testng-docs/docs/testresults.md

 ```

+!!! info
->Note that when you use -listener, TestNG will automatically determine the type of listener you want to use.
+    When you use -listener, TestNG will automatically determine the type of listener you want to use.

 #### Logging Reporters